yeoman/yeoman-app/README.md

 > A desktop app that scaffolds projects using [Yeoman](https://github.com/yeoman/yeoman).

-It was never easier to start a new project by using Yeoman.
+Yo, my friend.
+This is the first official Yeoman application with a fresh user interface from 2015.
+The app is unfortunately still in heavy development and **we are looking for help!** Let us know if something doesn't work like you expected by raising an issue or fix it straight away with a PR.

 ![Screenshot](http://i.imgur.com/QHYXruQ.jpg)

 ## Documentation

+The project is based mainly on [electron](http://electron.atom.io) and [Material UI](http://material-ui.com/).
 For a Getting started guide, API docs etc. see the [documenation page](./docs).
+If something is missing, wrong or unclear, please open an issue.
+Thank you!

 ## Contributing